llllllllll/slider/README.rst

 Beatmap Parser
 ~~~~~~~~~~~~~~

-Slider includes an osu! beatmap parser for programatic access and manipulation of
+Slider includes an osu! beatmap parser for programmatic access and manipulation of
 ``.osu`` and ``.osz`` files.

 Replay Parser